Dairy Queen

 International Dairy Queen, Inc. (DQ) is an American multinational fast food restaurant chain founded in 1940 and headquartered in Bloomington, Minnesota.
 The first Dairy Queen was owned and operated by Sherb Noble and opened on June 22, 1940, in Joliet, Illinois.
 It serves a variety of hot and fried food, as well as original frozen dairy products that vary from location to location.

+The company has been owned by Berkshire Hathaway since 1998.

 History

+First store

-The soft-serve formula was first developed in 1938 by John Fremont "J.F."
-McCullough and his son Alex.
+The soft-serve formula was first developed in 1938 by John Fremont "J. F." McCullough and his son Alex.
 They convinced friend and loyal customer Sherb Noble to offer the product in his ice cream store in Kankakee, Illinois.
 On the first day of sales, Noble sold more than 1,600 servings of the new dessert within two hours.
 Noble and the McCulloughs went on to open the first Dairy Queen store in 1940 in Joliet, Illinois.
 It closed in the 1950s, but the 501 N Chicago Street building is a city-designated landmark.